vadirajkrishna/insurance_premium_prediction/README.md

 python demo.py
 ```
 **Important!!: These exports are ONLY while running locally.
-For the deployment the Git hub secrets are used to store the keys.**
+For the deployment the Git hub secrets are used to store the secrets.**

 ## Predicting the results locally
 To launch the application use